Bedrock-OSS/bedrock-wiki/docs/documentation/materials.md

 ### Emissive

 Causes the texture to not be affected by dim lighting, and appear to glow.
-If there is usage of the alpha channel, the emissiveness is in direct proportion to how transparent each individual pixel is.
+If there is usage of the alpha channel, the emissivity is in direct proportion to how transparent each individual pixel is.

 ### Set Translucency